Hyderabad–Raxaul Express

 The 17005 / 17006 Hyderabad–Raxaul Express is an Express train belonging to South Central Railway zone that runs between Hyderabad Deccan and Raxaul Junction in India.
 It is currently being operated with 17005/17006 train numbers on a weekly basis.
-The train was cancelled due to closure of Dhanbad – Chandrapura line.
+The train was cancelled due to the closure of the Dhanbad – Chandrapura line.

 This train is restored on its original route.
 It will commence its first journey as 17005 Hyderabad Raxaul Express on 4 July 2019 and from Raxaul as 17006 Raxaul Hyderabad Express on 7 July 2019.